k2view-academy/K2View-Academy/articles/19_Broadway/21a_iterations_addnl.md

 * Are the connected elements on the same level of hierarchy or on different levels?
 * Are the link types the same (all **Iterate**) or different (**Iterate** combined with other types)?
-* Do the connected elements belong to different nested arrays, and if yes - do they have the same or different size?
+* Do the connected elements belong to different nested arrays, and if yes - do they have the same or a different size?

-This article described how Broadway performs complex iteration use cases, such as:
+This article describes how Broadway performs complex iteration use cases, such as:

 * Looping over multiple elements of a complex object on different levels of the object's hierarchy, for example a field and a nested array.
 * Using different connection line types when iterating over a complex object's elements.
-* Iterating over a loop split into branches
+* Iterating over a loop split into branches.

-If the connected elements of the object are on the same level of hierarchy (such as two fields of the same array), the iteration's behavior is the same as an iteration over [two or more elements in a result array](21_iterations.md#iterate-over-two-or-more-elements).
+If the connected elements of the object are on the same level of hierarchy such as two fields of the same array, the iteration's behavior is the same as an iteration over [two or more elements in a result array](21_iterations.md#iterate-over-two-or-more-elements).

 ### Iterate Over an Element and a Nested Array

-* The connected elements are on different levels of hierarchy: **entityType** field in [resources] array and **objectType** field in [hardware] nested array.
+* The connected elements are on different levels of hierarchy: the **entityType** field in a [resources] array and the **objectType** field in a [hardware] nested array.
 * Both are connected using the **Iterate** link type.
 * The iteration runs over all **entityTypes** of the [resources] array, and for each **entityType** over all **objectTypes** in the **[hardware]** nested array.